RussellShelley/Credit_Risk_Analysis/README.md

 **How can we best predict credit risk with machine learning?**

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 We will use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
-In order to predict to credit risk, we will oversample(increase the size of the minority class) our data using the RandomOverSampler and SMOTE algorithms, and undersample the data(reduce the size of the majority class) using the ClusterCentroids algorithm.
+In order to predict credit risk, we will oversample(increase the size of the minority class) our data using the RandomOverSampler and SMOTE algorithms, and undersample the data(reduce the size of the majority class) using the ClusterCentroids algorithm.
 Then we will use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 We will compare the results using the logistic regression model.
 Finally, we will compare two machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier.

 ## Resources